 What is the payment amount that an applicant should expect to receive from Phase 3 of the General Distribution?
-(Modified 1/12/2021)
+(Modified 1/28/2021)

-If an applicant has not yet received and kept a payment that is approximately 2% of annual revenue from patient care as part of either Phase 1 or 2 of the General Distribution, then they will receive at least that amount in Phase 3 payment.
-In addition to this amount, providers will be paid up to 88 percent of their reported losses (both lost revenue and health care-related expenses attributable to coronavirus incurred during the first half of 2020).
+If an applicant has not yet received and kept a payment that is approximately 2 percent of annual revenue from patient care as part of either Phase 1 or 2 of the General Distribution, then they will receive at least that amount in Phase 3 payment.
+In addition to this amount, providers will be paid up to 88 percent of their reported losses (both lost revenue and health care-related expenses attributable to coronavirus incurred during the first half of 2020) if losses exceeded 2 percent of annual revenue from patient care.
 Some applicants may not receive this proportion of the losses reported on their applications, because HHS determined the reported revenues and operating expenses from patient care were not exclusively from patient care (as defined in the instructions) or because reported figures were not reflected in submitted financial documentation.
 Additionally, some applicants will not receive an additional payment either because they experienced no change in revenues or net expenses attributable to COVID-19, or because they have already received funds that equal or exceed reimbursement of 88 percent of reported losses.